 The light is white, which isn’t very pleasing for starters.
 And the design of the device means that light escapes from the side and casts an uneven line across any nearby vertical surface like a wall or shelving unit.

 So in my opinion, if this is a feature that really matters to you, the SNOOZ will give you a small amount of light which might help you see a little if the room is pitch black.
-But it’s not a light that will make an infant feel reassured.
+It’s not a light that will make an infant feel reassured though.
 And it’s not a light that you can use to read in bed.

 I think it’s a little bit cheeky to call it a nightlight, if I’m honest.
 ‘Bright buttons that you can dim’ is a more accurate description.

-2. You need the App to access all the features
+3. You need the app to access all the features

 Sure, I would never expect my TV to give me full control with endless buttons on the side – I can accept that.

-But if a device only has a handful of features, why not make them available both physically and on the App?
+If a device only has a handful of features, why not make them available both physically and on the app though?
 Not everyone wants to have their phone switched on and on their nightstand.
-Some people don’t have a smartphone that is compatible with the App.
+Some people don’t have a smartphone that is compatible with the app.